mkejeiri/Events-sourcing/README.md

 When an **exception** occurs in the pipeline, it is passed to the **End method**.

-> Unit of works are are easier to work with than custom behaviors but less powerful, and are great to execute code that always has to be executed with every message (to avoid DRY in every handler) => e.g SaveChanges on an ORM or database Context object.
-For instance, we can't wrap the begin and end in a using statement.
+> Unit of works are are easier to work with than custom behaviors but less powerful, i.e. we can't wrap the **begin method** and **end method** in a using statement.
+Unit of works are great to execute code that always has to be executed with every message (to avoid DRY in every handler) => e.g SaveChanges on an ORM or database Context object.

 **Units of work must be registered** in the same way as **mutators**.